 William White, President of the Charles Stewart Mott Foundation was impressed with how GFAC, an agency with no assets and limited resources, could gain community support to purchase and renovate a vacant building downtown without funding from the foundation.
 He approached Greg Fiedler to serve on a team to study downtown revitalizations around the United States and help formulate a plan for the successful revitalization of downtown Flint.
 The results of that teamwork was the founding of the Uptown Re-investment Corporation.
 Uptown immediately gained a State of Michigan grant and purchased eight vacant properties on Saginaw Street.
 To help Uptown, local developers formed an LLC to partner in the rehabilitation of the vacant properties.
 Work began and Uptown took on the downtown streetscape as a starting point to improve the overall look of downtown as they began to transform vacant properties into centers of community vitality.

 In response to the efforts of the Uptown partnership, GFAC created programs to enhance life for the community and bring positive attention to the downtown Flint region.
 In 1999 GFAC launched the Parade of Festivals project.
 This project would market existing festivals in a package throughout the State of Michigan, give financial support to festivals and incubate new festivals.
 It was proven in communities around the country that festivals can draw attention to downtowns and spur interest in their revitalization.
 GFAC founded the Tunes At Noon Festival and helped the establishment of the Memorial Day Festival, Folk Music Festival, Flint Film Festival and Summer Theater Festival.
 With the expansion of the summer festival season and the continual growth of the ARTWALK program community attention turned to downtown Flint.
 In 1999 the Parade of Festivals project began with a partnership between 7 festivals.
-In 2011, the Parade of Festivals partnership will include 20 festivals.
+In 2011, the Parade of Festivals partnership had grown to 20 festivals.

 Opportunities to respond to the needs of the community began to pour in.
 Since the reorganization of the Michigan Council for Arts and Cultural Affairs (MCACA) by then Michigan Governor, John Engler, our CEO, Greg Fiedler noticed that Flint was not receiving an equal portion of the State funds in comparison to other similar cities.
 He inquired to the MCACA staff and the Senior Program Officer, Ed Nelson came to Flint for lunch.
 As a result of Mr. Fiedler’s inquiry Mr. Nelson did some research and found that Flint was not asking for enough of the State funding and that is why they were not receiving more.
 Mr. Fiedler made arrangements for a special MCACA workshop to be held at the Anderson Room in the Flint Institute of Music.
 Thirty Five arts and cultural non-profit organizations were represented at the workshop.
 MCACA staff were very helpful in suggesting which categories each agency should apply for.
 As a result more funding was awarded to Flint agencies in the next granting year (FY 1999) and all three of the Cultural Center organizations, Flint Institute of Music, Flint Institute of Arts and Flint Cultural Center Corporation were accepted as Anchor Organizations.
-This is a permanent honor which allows each organization to ask for up to 10% of their budget annually.
+This was a permanent honor which allowed each organization to ask for up to 10% of their budget annually.

 When the City of Flint was declared bankrupt and taken into receivership, GFAC took over the management of the Flint Fourth of July Festival in 2003 to improve the morale of a community in despair.
+We continued to host this festival for five years, until it was adopted by the Flint DDA.

 In 2003 Buckham Gallery lost their funding from the Michigan Council for Arts and Cultural Affairs.
 GFAC immediately came to their aid.
 GFAC President and CEO, Greg Fiedler joined their Board of Trustees, helped them secure funding for reorganization from the Charles Stewart Mott Foundation and invited them to be a partner in the GFAC Annual Art Auction known today as the Cool City Art Auction.